JuliaManifolds/Manifolds.jl/docs/src/tutorials/manifold.md

 ```

 Here, the last line just provides a nicer print of a variable of that type
-The manifold should only contain information that it might require independently of its points or tangents.
 Now we can already initialize our manifold that we will use later, the $2$-sphere of radius $1.5$.

 ```@example manifold-tutorial